riccardodeleoni10/Cordic/RTL/README.md

 This folder contains all the RTL files,written in VHDL language.
 A brief description of all the components is shown below:
 - [Cordic_top](https://github.com/riccardodeleoni10/Cordic/tree/main/RTL/Cordic_top.vhd): is the shell of the project.
-All the interconnections between the hardware components below are described within this file.
+All the interconnections between the following hardware components are described within this file.
 - [XY_unit](https://github.com/riccardodeleoni10/Cordic/tree/main/RTL/XY_unit.vhd) : performs the iterative computation on the X,Y coordinates.
 - [Z_unit](https://github.com/riccardodeleoni10/Cordic/edit/main/RTL/Z_Unit.vhd)  : performs the iterative computation on the Z coordinate.
 - [CU](https://github.com/riccardodeleoni10/Cordic/edit/main/RTL/counter.vhd): the control unit is the head of the system.
 It controls the initial value, the modes of the Cordic (rotational or vectoring) ,the control circuitry for the ALU and the computation of ROM's addresses (also managing multiple iterations reguired for the hyperbolic cooridinates)